1 – Introduction

 What we have here could be compared to a double exposure in photography.
 That is, the prophecy is referring to two different armies and two different “antichrists” from two different time periods, and the two “snapshots” have been superimposed on one another.
 This may sound a little odd, but this way of looking at future history had already cropped up in two previous revelations that Daniel had:

+Both the Roman and End of the Age empires were distant from Daniel’s time, which may have something to do with the condensed portrayal of them in chapters 2 and 7.
 We could compare this to how mountain ranges, from a distance, can appear to the observer as a single range.
 Likewise, these revelations about the distant future appeared in the visions as one “range”, that is, as one “fourth kingdom”, or one “fourth beast”.
 But in reality, they were two separate ranges, two separate empires.
-(These points are covered more thoroughly in the post “Shape of the Future [4A]: Dual Nature of the Antichrist Kingdom”.)
+(These points are covered more thoroughly in the post “Iron-Clay, Sea-Earth”)

 1) Both ancient and modern leaders cause the destruction of Jerusalem and the temple (the “city and the sanctuary”).
 That the Roman armies did this is historical fact; as for the Antichrist of the future, certain prophetic Scriptures indicate the same more or less: “And they will tread the holy city underfoot for forty-two months.”
 (Revelation 11:2) “But when you see Jerusalem surrounded by armies, then know that its desolation is near.”
 (Luke 21:20)